Texas Senior Fishing License Cost and Requirements in 2026

 Is a lifetime fishing license worth it for seniors?

 It depends.
 A Texas Resident Lifetime Fishing License costs $1,000.
-When you compare that with discounted senior annual packages (like the $22 all-water package), the break-even can be decades.
+Compared with discounted senior annual packages like the $22 all-water package, the break-even can be decades.
 Many seniors prefer annual renewals unless they value the convenience.

 Can active-duty military or disabled veterans get free licenses?